 Summary: How to Get Big Arms

-If you want to build more muscle overall, you should focus your efforts on getting stronger at the big compound lifts.
-But the trick to building bigger arms is to add in the isolation lifts that best match the functions of your arm muscles.
-For your biceps, add biceps curls.
-For your triceps, add triceps extensions.
-And if you want to emphasize your forearms, add reverse curls, wrist curls, and wrist extensions.
-Focus on getting stronger at these lifts over time, just as you would with your compound lifts.
+To build muscle overall, focus on getting stronger at the big compound lifts.
+To build bigger arms, add isolation lifts that match the functions of your arm muscles.
+Focus on getting stronger at those lifts over time, just as you would with your compound lifts.

 - Shoulders: overhead press + lateral raises